 Webhooks and APIs Run In Different Circles

-It’s not a case of which is better, because there isn’t a blanket circumstance where one method trumps the other.
+Webhook vs API: It's not a case of which is better, because there isn’t a blanket circumstance where one method trumps the other.
 It’s more of a question regarding the purposes of your application and the kind of data you’re requesting.

 To use an example, you can think of an API as a text message you send to a friend to get more information about an event they’re hosting.
 You ask a question, they send a response.